PhracturedBlue/ESP8266MQTTMesh/README.md

 **NOTE:** Enabling SSL will add ~70kB to the firmware size, and may make it impossible to use OTA updates depending on firmware and flash size.

-If OTA support is desired, the esp8266 module must have at least 1M or Flash (configured as >=784k ROM).
+If OTA support is desired, the esp8266 module must have at least 1M of Flash (configured as >=784k ROM).
 The OTA image is stored between the end of the firmware image and the beginning of the filesystem (i.e. not in the filesystem itself) or the end of flash if no filesystem is present.
 Thus, ithe maximum firmware size is ~ 1/2 the available Flash.